Asymptotic expansions of some Toeplitz determinants via the topological recursion: Conclusion and outlooks

 \section{Conclusion and outlooks}

 In this article, we proposed a rigorous mathematical derivation of the asymptotic expansions of Toeplitz determinants with symbols given by $f=\mathds{1}_{\mathcal{T}(\alpha,\beta)}$ where $\mathcal{T}(\alpha,\beta)=\{e^{it},t\in [\alpha,\beta]\}$.
 This generalizes Widom's result and completes the approach developed in \cite{UnitaryMarchal}.
 We also provided numerical simulations up to $o\left(\frac{1}{n^4}\right)$ to illustrate these results.
 For symbols $f=\mathds{1}_{\mathcal{T}_d}$ with $\mathcal{T}_d=\underset{k=1}{\overset{d}{\bigcup}}[\alpha_k,\beta_k]$ and $d\geq 2$, the situation is more complex, but we were able to provide a rigorous derivation of the large $n$ asymptotic of the corresponding Toeplitz determinants when the arc-intervals exhibit a discrete rotational symmetry on the unit circle.
 We also provided the first terms of the large $n$ expansion up to $O(1)$ and we proposed a conjecture for the $O(1)$ term supported by numeric simulations.
 Moreover, the results presented in this article raise the following challenges: \begin{itemize} \item Prove conjecture \ref{Conj} regarding the $O(1)$ term in the symmetric multi-cut case.
 In particular, it would be interesting to find a way to obtain the normalization constants.
-This requires to connect the Toeplitz integral to a known integral for at least one value of the parameter $\epsilon$ (very likely $\epsilon\to 0$). \item Compute explicitly the free energies $\left(F^{(g)}\right)_{g\geq 0}$ associated to the spectral curve $y=\frac{1}{\sqrt{x^2-1}}$ to get the normalizing constants $\left(F^{(g)}(a=0)\right)_{g\geq 0}$ in the one-cut case \eqref{Toeplitz1Cut}.
-To our knowledge, such results are available for the normalized spectral curve with two soft edges: $y=2\sqrt{x^2-1}$ and for the normalized spectral curve with one soft edge and one hard edge: $y=2\sqrt{\frac{x-1}{x}}$, but are missing for the normalized two hard edges case. \item In the multi-cut cases without discrete symmetry, it would be interesting to prove that, for generic choices of the edges, the corresponding spectral curves are regular and that the hypothesis required to prove the large $n$ asymptotic of theorem \eqref{PropBorot} are verified.
+This requires to connect the Toeplitz integral to a known integral for at least one value of the parameter $\epsilon$ (very likely $\epsilon\to 0$). \item In the multi-cut cases without discrete symmetry, it would be interesting to prove that, for generic choices of the edges, the corresponding spectral curves are regular and that the hypothesis required to prove the large $n$ asymptotic of Theorem \ref{PropBorot} are verified.
 Contrary to the case with a discrete rotational symmetry, it seems unlikely that we obtain an explicit formula for the spectral curves.
 However it may be possible to obtain sufficient information on the location of the zeros of $y(x)$ in order to prove that the spectral curves are regular. \item The method developed in this article could also be tried for more general Toeplitz determinants.
 In particular, the transition from a symbol supported on a compact set of $\{e^{it},t\in(-\pi,\pi)\}$ to a strictly positive symbol on the unit circle deserves some analysis.
-Indeed, in the case of a strictly positive symbol on the unit circle, Szeg\"{o}'s theorem implies that $\frac{1}{n}\ln \det T_n$ admits a non-trivial limit (given by $\frac{1}{2\pi}\int_0^{2\pi} \ln(f(e^{i\theta}))d\theta$) so that the large $n$ expansion proposed in theorem \ref{PropBorot} requires some adaptations.
-However, it may happen that the sub-leading corrections may still be given by theorem \ref{PropBorot} and in particular that sub-leading corrections may be reconstructed from the topological recursion.
+Indeed, in the case of a strictly positive symbol on the unit circle, Szeg\"{o}'s theorem implies that $\frac{1}{n}\ln \det T_n$ admits a non-trivial limit (given by $\frac{1}{2\pi}\int_0^{2\pi} \ln(f(e^{i\theta}))d\theta$) so that the large $n$ expansion proposed in Theorem \ref{PropBorot} requires some adaptations.
+However, it may happen that the sub-leading corrections may still be given by Theorem \ref{PropBorot} and in particular that sub-leading corrections may be reconstructed from the topological recursion.
 This conjecture is supported by the fact that Toeplitz determinants can also be reformulated as Fredholm determinants (See \cite{Fredholm}) that are known to be deeply related with the topological recursion. \end{itemize}